biowdl/TALON-WDL/docs/index.md

 found in the default for the `dockerImages` input.

 ### Output
-The workflow will output mapped reads by minimap2 in a .sam file, a cleaned .sam file and log information from transcriptclean, a database containing transcript information together with a log file of read/transcript comparison and a abundance plus summary file of the database.
+The workflow will output mapped reads by minimap2 in a .sam file.
+A cleaned .sam file and log information from transcriptclean.
+A database containing transcript information together with a log file of read/transcript comparison and a abundance plus summary file of the database.
-It will also output fastqc and picard statistics based on the fastq and minimap2 alignment file, combined into a multiqc report.
+It will also output fastqc and picard statistics based on the fastq files and minimap2 alignment files, combined into a multiqc report.

 ## Contact
 <p>